AnthonyKendall/Windows-AD/README.md

 ![image](https://github.com/user-attachments/assets/726d8f7c-6956-47f7-bb41-6d13f8619fd8)

-Make sure the Role-based or feature-based installaion is selected and then click next.
+Make sure the Role-based or feature-based installation is selected and then click next.

 ![image](https://github.com/user-attachments/assets/21fe0086-ba62-45cc-b00e-45c17313bfbe)

-Make sure you have the "Select a server from the server pool" is selectd and your sever name is shown in the server pool.
+Make sure you have the "Select a server from the server pool" is selected and your sever name is shown in the server pool.
 If it is, then click on next.

 ![image](https://github.com/user-attachments/assets/6a81f64c-86e2-4897-b988-2096523c203e)